open-kitchen/open-kitchen/Modules/WokModule/Simulation/readme.md

     - Wait for the main controller to notify if the ingredients are in the Wok.
 3. Once the main controller confirm the ingredients have been put in the Wok, it goes into the `cooking` state which will
     - Heat the Wok to the temperature configured and cook for the duration in seconds previously set.
-4. Once the cooking time has passed, the Wok will enter the `exporting dish` state which will
+4. Once the cooking time has passed, the Wok will enter the `dispensing food` state which will
     - Drop the Wok content (food) into the bowl.
 5. Finally, the Wok will go to the `cleaning` state after dropping the dish into a bowl.
 It will
     - Clean itself